Weapon H: Journey to Weirdworld

-After getting Dario to disarm the bomb, Weapon H watches as Dario transforms into Minotaur after taking an attack from Morgan le Fay.
+After getting Dario Agger to disarm the bomb, Weapon H watches as he transforms into Minotaur after taking an attack from Morgan le Fay.
 As Minotaur fights Morgan le Fay, Weapon H evacuates everyone through the portal.
 After everyone is evacuated, Weapon H is attacked by Minotaur who states that he ruined everything.
 As Morgan le Fay's army starts to charge them, Weapon H leaves through the portal stating to Minotaur: "I did your job.
 Got your people back safe.
 You wanna stay over here like an idiot and fight to control a world you got no right to?
 You're on your own".
 Minotaur barely makes it as Weapon H and Sonia make sure that he pays them the terms of their contract.
-Dario does provide Clay and Sonia with money to their accounts and new identities.
-Clay vows that if Dario does anything to his family, he will tear down everything he has.
+Agger does provide Clay and Sonia with money to their accounts and new identities.
+Clay vows that if Agger does anything to his family, he will tear down everything he has.